 Kids will love it too.
 They’ll feel like it’s a special treat, yet you’ll know the healthy truth.

 - Banana.
 As we discussed above, bananas are a smoothie favorite for a reason.
-They pair wonderfully with other ingredients, add nutritional value, and help create that desirable thick, creamy texture.
+They pair wonderfully with other ingredients, add nutritional value, and help create that desirable thick, creamy texture, plus some sweetness.

 - Peanut Butter.
 The other half of our classic pairing.
-The beloved flavor of peanut butter helps give this smoothie universal appeal, while also helping make it rich and satisfying.
+The beloved flavor of nut butter helps give this smoothie universal appeal, while also helping make it rich and satisfying.

 - Almond Milk.
 The liquid for our healthy breakfast smoothie.
 I like to use unsweetened almond milk to keep the smoothie from being too sweet.

 - Greek Yogurt.
-To up the creamy factor and give this smoothie a protein boost.
+To up the creamy factor and give this smoothie a protein boost, make this peanut butter banana smoothie with yogurt.

 - Cinnamon.
 Adds a warm and cozy element that you don’t want to miss.